 Karl studied piano at the Hochschule für Musik, Munich (1975-81), the Hochschule für Musik Würzburg (1981-82) and the Juilliard School (1982-83), as well as musicology, theatre studies and Japanese at Ludwig Maximilian University Munich (1976-82).
 He continued his studies at New York University, where he earned his Ph.D. in 1993 with a study of the fourteenth-century manuscript Ivrea, Biblioteca capitolare 115 and its music.
 He subsequently held research positions at the University of Maryland, College Park, the Katholieke Universiteit Leuven, and Johannes Gutenberg-Universität Mainz.
 In 1998, he joined the Department of Music at the University of Hong Kong where he taught until 2004.
 In autumn 2004, he was appointed Professor of Musicology at Utrecht University where he occupies the Chair in the History of Music prior to 1800.
 He joined the University of Oxford in 2016, where he is Senior Researcher in the Faculty of Music and Senior Research Fellow of Wadham College.
 From 2016 to 2019, he also led the HERA-financed international research project Sound Memories.

 David Catalunya – Research Fellow

-David researches court culture at the Royal Abbaye of Las Huelgas, Burgos (Spain) in the period 1200-1360.
-His study sheds new light on the permeable boundaries between monastic and court culture in this royal foundation and elucidates the staging or royal, public ceremonies – such as coronations, knightings, funerals and the commemoration of battles – within the architectural space of Las Huelgas.
+David (team member 2019-2022) researches court culture at the Royal Abbaye of Las Huelgas, Burgos (Spain) in the period 1200-1360.
+His study sheds new light on the permeable boundaries between monastic and court culture in this royal foundation and elucidates the staging of royal, public ceremonies – such as coronations, conferment of knighthoods, funerals and the commemoration of battles – within the architectural space of Las Huelgas.

 Uri Smilansky – Research Fellow

-Uri is investigating the relationship between musical visuality and social value in Francophone and Francophile courts.
-He explores the encoded meanings discernible in the visual inclusion, presentation or exclusion of music on the manuscript page as they interact with courtly and cultural politics, from the point of view of patrons, established cultural figure-heads, such as Guillaume de Machaut and practising professional musicians for the generation that preceded his activities.
+Uri (team member 2019-2022) is investigating the relationship between musical visuality and social value in Francophone and Francophile courts.
+He explores the encoded meanings discernible in the visual inclusion, presentation or exclusion of music on the manuscript page as they interact with courtly and cultural politics, from the point of view of patrons, established cultural figure-heads, such as Guillaume de Machaut and practising professional musicians from the generation that preceded his activities.

 Grantley McDonald – Research Fellow